ECN375 Natural Resource and Environmental Economics - Theory and Applications

 Lectures and exercises will address the following issues: Economy - environment interactions, sustainable development, optimal management of renewable and non-renewable resources, pollution targets and pollution control, environmental policy instruments, international environmental agreements.
 Truthtelling and asymmetric information is at the core of the course.

-The theory part of the course is joint with ECN 275 (http://arken.nmbu.no/~eiriro/ecn275/).
+The theory part of the course, including evaluation of the theory part, is joint with ECN 275 (http://arken.nmbu.no/~eiriro/ecn275/).
 A term paper in groups on own selected topic under the heading of natural resource and environmental economics closes the course.
 Group size 2-3 students.
 Furthern details on the course home page: http://arken.nmbu.no/~eiriro/ecn375/

 Candidates should be able to apply economic theory to analyse environmental and natural resource management issues.
 These issues include: economy - environment interactions, sustainable development, optimal management of renewable and non-renewable resources, pollution targets and pollution control, environmental policy instruments, and international environmental agreements.